mrkazawa/border-chain/README.md

 #### Running the `vendor` ####

-The `vendor` provides the authentication for IoT `device` that he manufactured.
+The `vendor` provides the authentication for the IoT `device` that he manufactured.
 Specifically, the `vendor` has to validate the `device` by performing one of the following.

-1. PKSIG, the ECDSA signature using the device private key.
+1. PKSIG, the ECDSA signature using the device's private key.
 2. SKSIG, the HMAC signature using the device pre-shared secret key.
 3. Fingerprint, hash the secret parts of the device.
-4. MAC, provides the MAC address as an identity.
+4. MAC, using the MAC address as an identity.

 When the authentication success, the `vendor` will instruct the smart contract to insert the `device`'s address to its trusted list.